ExpixelStudio/react-collection/expense-tracker-app/README.md

 Things learned or personally implemented for the first time during this project.
 Chakra UI v2.8.2
-UseDisclosure.. isOpen can be use to conditonally render anything in the UI, The Modal specifically in this app. passed the toggle state multiple components to render modal from add transaction component.
+UseDisclosure.. isOpen can be use to conditonally render anything in the UI, The Modal specifically in this app. passed the toggle state through multiple components to render modal from add transaction component.

 <!-- Tailwind Css (Using Vite)